AlexBandurin/Car_Price_Prediction/README.md

 I also tried the GloVe algorithm, but its performance has been noticeably worse.

 Methodology:
-- The text contents of the "Description" column are converted into 768 vectors using PyTorch and BERT
+- The text contents of the vehicle description column are converted into 768 vectors using PyTorch and BERT
-- Those vectors are appended to the original dataframe instead of the textual description.
+- Those vectors are appended to the original dataframe instead of the original textual description.
 - The resulting dataframe is run through XGBRegressor to create a price prediction model.